jina-ai/examples/wikipedia-sentences/README.md

 | Input  | 1 text file with 1 sentence per line             |
 | Output | *top_k* number of sentences that match input query |

 This is an example of using [Jina](http://www.jina.ai)'s neural search framework to search through a [selection of individual Wikipedia sentences](https://www.kaggle.com/mikeortman/wikipedia-sentences) downloaded from Kaggle.
-It uses the [`distilbert-based-uncased`](https://huggingface.co/distilbert-base-uncased) language model from [Transformers](https://huggingface.co).
+It uses the [`distilbert-base-nli-stsb-mean-tokens `](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-mean-tokens) language model from [Transformers](https://huggingface.co).

 ## 🐍 Setup